Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Schema coverage is 100%, so the schema already documents parameters sufficiently.
-The description does not add additional meaning beyond the schema.
+Schema description coverage is 100%, so each parameter is already documented.
+The description adds no additional meaning beyond the schema, meeting the baseline for this dimension.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.